TeoEnKi/PGGE-A2-Main/Assets/Scripts/ReadMe_ToDo.txt

 	c.
 Changing the FireBullet(): Instead of instantiating game object, set the game object to active
 	d.
 Changing the destroy gameobject on created, to disabling gameobject

-	addon. when the bullet is set to active, put it at the back of the list May do:
+	may addon. when the bullet is set to active, put it at the back of the list

+2. Make the code that handles the fire bullet input cleaner

+3.

+May do:
 1. Find a big function to break down
 2.abstract class